 Almost everyday baseball and fastpitch softball pitchers and fielders come in looking to throw harder with better control.
-Most say when they try to throw hard their control suffers.
+Most say when they try to throw hard their control suffers and their arm gets sore.
 They have to throw slower for better control.
-Many say their arms get sore.
-Sadly, some have had to go through physical therapy and a few even needing surgery.
+Sadly, way too many have had to go through physical therapy, some even needing surgery.
 These problems DO NOT need to happen.

 The reason for these problems is from little league to the Major Leagues, almost every baseball and fastpitch softball pitcher and fielder (99%) throws mainly with their arm.
 The elite players in Major League baseball and Team USA fastpitch softball DO NOT throw with their arm.
 That means 99% of baseball and softball pitchers are doing the exact opposite of the very best pitchers.
 Why is this?

-It's because of really bad instruction being taught by almost all pitching coaches, former High School, College and pro players, at High School, College, and pro pitching camps, by other parents and in instructional books.
+The problem is really bad instruction being taught by almost all pitching coaches and instructors, former High School, College and pro players, at High School, College, and pro pitching camps, by other parents and in instructional books.
 They think velocity comes from arm strength and arm speed.
 Almost every pitching cue, warm up program and drill that pitchers and fielders are taught causes BAD throwing mechanics.
 They make them throw with their arm leading to a decrease in speed, control and an increase in arm soreness or injury.

 In BASEBALL these are the worst pitching and throwing cues being taught to almost every player.